rayrfan/Fanray/src/Fan.Web/Themes/Clarity/README.md

 The Clarity is the default Fanray theme.
 All Fanray themes must provide the following 2 css files

 - **style.css**: the theme styles for client site.
 - **content.css**: the content styles for the editor, it includes **typography** and the **content width** from the theme styles.
-This css file enables user to see the exact post styling while the user is still composing the post.
+It's used in Compose.cshtml, this css file enables user to see the exact post styling while the user is still composing the post.

 ## Scss